zeta0134/ludum-dare-42/README.md

 ## How do I build it?

 This project is built with the [RGBDS toolchain](https://github.com/rednex/rgbds) and requires a `make`.
 Install RGBDS and run `make` in the root directory.
-This will produce . `.gb` file which you can run in an emulator or your own Gameboy with the proper hardware.
+This will produce a `.gb` file which you can run in an emulator or your own Gameboy with the proper hardware.

 ## Why would you do this?